-All the BC, OC, WIOC, WSOC, MAC values of BC and WSOC, and BC isotope datasets presented in this paper have 565 been released and are available to download from the National Cryosphere Desert Data Center, Chinese Academy of Sciences (http://www.ncdc.ac.cn) at Lanzhou (Kang S et al., 2021.
-Black carbon and organic carbon dataset over the Third Pole.
-National Cryosphere Desert Data Center, 2021. https://doi.org/10.12072/ncdc.NIEER.db0114.2021).
+All the BC, OC, WIOC, WSOC, MAC values of BC and WSOC, and BC isotope datasets presented in this paper have been released and are available to download from the National Cryosphere Desert Data Center, Chinese Academy of Sciences at Lanzhou (Kang and Zhang, 2021; https://doi.org/10.12072/ncdc.NIEER.db0114.2021).

 A specific directory was designated with data classified into different categories:

-- a) Aerosol BC and OC abundances, and their MAC data (APCC dataset I-1), - b) Glacier and snow cover BC, WIOC, and WSOC data, and MAC values of WSOC (APCC dataset I-2), - c) Carbon isotope data from snowpits and aerosol (APCC dataset I-3), - d) Precipitation WSOC and BC data and MAC values of WSOC (APCC dataset I-4), and - e) BC data from ice cores and lake sediment cores (APCC dataset I-5).
+- 1. aerosol BC and OC abundances and their MAC data (APCC dataset I-1); - 2. glacier and snow cover BC, WIOC, and WSOC data and MAC values of WSOC (APCC dataset I-2); - carbon isotope data from snow pits and aerosol (APCC dataset I-3); - 4. precipitation WSOC and BC data and MAC values of WSOC (APCC dataset I-4); and - 5.
+BC data from ice cores and lake sediment cores (APCC dataset I-5).

 In each dataset, a short summary is also provided.
-Auxiliary data including site descriptions (e.g., locations), observation

-575 contents, and measurements are presented.
+Auxiliary data including site descriptions (e.g., locations), observation contents, and measurements are presented.